14. Carrickfergus Castle

 3. Ashford Castle

-County Galway, Republic of Ireland, Est 1228
+County Mayo, Republic of Ireland, Est 1228

 Pristine lawns, dreamy vines crawling up the side, towers and turrets -- yes, Ashford looks like it’s a few singing woodland creatures short of a fairy tale, but keep in mind that the castle changed hands many times over the years in typically bloody, medieval fashion before its genteel reincarnation into a five-star a hotel in 1939.
 A few big names have had their day here, as the property was once owned by the Guinness family -- yes, that Guinness family.
 Also, Pierce Brosnan got married there, and your mom was probably really sad about it!

 What it’s like today: Nowadays, Ashford is a luxury hotel that is considered the pinnacle of castle living.
 On Hogwarts Halloween night, kids with allowances as big as your monthly paycheck descend in their wizarding robes for screenings of the Harry Potter movies.
 For the adults, pretending you’re some sort of king has never been easier because you can practice falconry on the premises.

 The biggest draw here, obviously, is the allure of kissing the Blarney Stone.
 There are many different legends as to how the stone made its way to the castle, like the one about the goddess Clíodhna, queen of the banshees, advising the builder of the castle, Cormac Laidir McCarthey, to kiss the stone on his way to court for the gift of eloquence, after which he subsequently incorporated it into the battlements for on-demand good luck.
 No matter what the legend, everyone’s in agreement that kissing the stone is said to confer Morgan Freeman levels of eloquence.